 - Level 1 valuations: fair value measured using only Level 1 inputs i.e. unadjusted quoted prices in active markets for identical assets or liabilities at the measurement date. - Level 2 valuations: fair value measured using Level 2 inputs i.e. observable inputs which fail to meet Level 1, and not using significant unobservable inputs.
 Unobservable inputs are inputs for which market data are not available. - Level 3 valuations: fair value measured using significant unobservable inputs.

-Notes to the Consolidated Financial St.
+Notes to the Consolidated Financial St. for the year ended 31 December 2024

 As at 31 December 2024